Easy, Budget Friendly DIY Faux Wainscoting Tutorial

 2. How to hang wallpaper: Get it perfect the first time

-Our walls have a medium texture to them.
-And while I don’t mind a good textured wall, just placing wood molding in the shape of wainscoting and painting the wall would show the texture, and I wanted it to be smooth, giving off the impression of the real deal.
+Our walls had a medium spray texture to them.
+We knew simply placing wood molding in the shape of wainscoting and painting the wall would show the texture.
+I wanted it to be smooth, giving off the impression of the real deal.

 We had another issue as well.
 The burgundy paint job I mentioned earlier?
 Well, they had painted over two layers of wallpaper.
-And while I was able to remove the wallpaper from the top of the wall with minimal trouble, it’s pretty much impossible to remove wallpaper that’s been painted over.
+While I was able to remove the wallpaper from the top of the wall with minimal trouble, it’s pretty much impossible to remove wallpaper that’s been painted over.
+I was not going to be spending hours upon hours chipping away at that paper.
+There had to be a better way.

-That was another reason we were originally going to use real wainscoting.
-To cover up the mess of painted wallpaper.
-Since that wasn’t in the cards anymore, we came up with a way to cover up the textured wall, wallpaper, and the seam where they met on the wall.
+That was another reason we were originally going to use real wainscoting, to over up the painted wallpaper.
+Since that wasn’t in the cards anymore, we came up with a much easier option!

-First we measured how far up we’d be doing the wainscoting, and then I mudded the wall to smooth everything out.
-If you can skip this step, by all means do it.
-If you have textured walls and need to smooth them out don’t get intimidated by this step!
-It truly is super easy, just a little time consuming.
+First we measured how far up we’d be doing the wainscoting.
+Traditional heights run 36-42 inches.
+Then, using standard wall texture mud, I mudded the wall to smooth everything out.
+If you have textured walls and need to smooth them out, don’t be intimidated!
+It truly is easy, just time consuming.

 This post contains affiliate links.
 For more information, see my disclosures here.

-When my brother in law mentioned mudding the walls to make them smooth, copying the look of wainscoting, I was on board.
+When it was mentioned to us that mudding the walls to make them smooth, mimicked the look of wainscoting, I was on board.
 A bucket of mud is under $10.
 A few hours and I’d have those walls as smooth as a baby’s butt!

 Mudding and sanding